SymfonyCasts/api-platform/sfcasts/ep2-security/normalizer-aware.md

 The end result is that `$this->normalizer` is *now* the main, normalizer chain.
 We add the group, then pass `User` back through the original process.

+***TIP
+Please, make sure you have Xdebug PHP extension installed and enabled, otherwise the page may just hang if you try to execute this code and you will need to restart your built-in web server or PHP-FPM.
+***

 And... some of you *may* already see a problem with this.
 When we hit Execute to try this... it runs for a few seconds, then... error!